 The Badger Institute wondered if smaller cities in Wisconsin might be the beneficiaries of this Covid-19 flight.
 We contacted Troy Streckenbach, Brown County Executive; Mason Becker, city council president of Fort Atkinson, a city of 12,000 people midway between Madison and Milwaukee; and Jeff Bruss, chairman of Three Lakes, Wisconsin, an unincorporated resort community of about 3,000 people just south of Eagle River.
 None of them reported any overt evidence of an urban migration-at least not yet.
 Demand for homes in their already heated real estate markets, however, has markedly increased in the last few months, at the same time overall moves across the U.S. have dropped, according to a Covid migration report.
 This is a summary of our conversations with each of these officials.

-Brown County

-Streckenbach, a lifelong area resident, has been the Brown county executive since 2011.
+Brown County Streckenbach, a lifelong area resident, has been the Brown county executive since 2011.
 Pandemic or not, he anticipates no major population change in the 2020 census.

-However, Streckenbach has noticed a marked demand for homes in the urban areas of Brown County, including Green Bay.
+However, Streckenbach has noticed a marked demand for homes in the urban areas of Brown County, includ-

+Streckenbach ing Green Bay.
 The market for homes priced between \$150,000 and \$250,000 is even stronger than it has been for the last two or three years.
 Homes in this normally less fluid, less available price range aren't staying on the market very long, he said.
 While there has been no thorough analysis of the housing demand, it seems to Streckenbach it is consistent with a migration into Brown County.
+Balancing a real estate surge is an estimated \$14 million weekly economic hit from the NFL's decision to have the Packers play its games without the usual sellout at Lambeau Field.
+Hotels and renters to fans, many of whom live outside of Brown County, will bear the brunt of this Covid 19 calculation, he said.